 - Turn left at Tam Junction to continue on Highway 1 [Cumulative distance 0.6 miles]

 - Turn right on Panoramic Highway toward Muir Woods and Mt.
 Tamalpais [Cumulative distance 3.4 miles]

 - Continue straight on Panoramic Highway when you reach the four-way intersection of Muir Woods Road and Sequoia Valley Road [Cumulative distance 4.0 miles]

-- Turn left on Ridge Avenue and continue to 30 Ridge Avenue [Total distance 5.1 miles]
+- Turn left on Ridge Avenue [Cumulative distance 5.1 miles]

-- Walk 0.4 miles down the steep, paved switchbacks to the club.
+- The access road is to the left of the garage in the parking lot.
+Walk 0.4 miles down the steep, paved switchbacks to the club.

 Permission from club is required to drive on this road.